NFT-com/indexer/docs/API.md

 # Jobs API

-[Jobs API](https://github.com/NFT-com/indexer) is a REST API serving the data related to discovery and parsing blockchain data.
+[Jobs API](https://github.com/NFT-com/indexer) is a REST API serving the data related to discovery and parsing of NFT data.

 ## Group discovery